Nissan Leaf Insurance Rates

 Wyoming | $1,120 | -$136 | -10.8% |

-Opting for high physical damage deductibles can save as much as $430 a year, whereas buying more liability protection will cost you more.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $417 more per year.
+Choosing high deductibles could save up to $430 each year, whereas buying more liability protection will cost you more.
+Changing from a 50/100 limit to a 250/500 limit will cost as much as $417 extra every year.
 View Rates by Deductible or Liability Limit

-With so much variability in rates, the only way to figure out exactly what you will pay is to regularly compare rates and see how they stack up.
-Each auto insurer utilizes a different rate formula, so the rates can be significantly different.
+With so much variability in rates, the best way to figure out exactly what you will pay is to regularly compare rates from as many companies as possible.
+Every company uses a different rate calculation, and quoted rates can be significantly different from one company to the next.

 Model Year | Comprehensive | Collision | Liability | Total Premium |